urql-graphql/urql/docs/api.md

 It's of type `Options => Exchange`.

-It accepts a single input, `{ initialState }`, which is completely optional, which populates the server-side rendered data with a rehydrated cache.
+It accepts a single input, `{ initialState }`, which is completely optional and populates the server-side rendered data with a rehydrated cache.

 This can be used to extract data that has been queried on